queens.utils package#

 Returns:

-transformed_grad (np.array) – Inversely transformed gradient of then variance function
+Inversely transformed gradient of the variance function

 Conduct the inverse scaling transformation on the data matrix.